Jennifer-Francis-Nkpornwi/Jennifer-Francis-Nkpornwi/README.md

 Visio,CRM Systems, Power BI, Balsamiq, Jira,•	Microsoft Excel (Data Analysis, Pivot Tables)

 ## Background
-Before moving fully into Business Analysis, I spent 9+ years in sales operations, customer service, and business development — roles that required constant stakeholder communication, process troubleshooting, and data-driven decision making.
+Before moving into Business Analysis, I spent 9+ years in sales operations, customer service, and business development — roles that required constant stakeholder communication, process troubleshooting, and data-driven decision making.
 That operational background shapes how I approach analysis: with commercial awareness and a genuine understanding of how businesses actually work on the ground

 ### Let's Connect